 Optical Diopter Strength Explained

 Diopter strength refers to the optical power of a lens.
 It's commonly applied to reader-strength eyeglasses or bifocals, as well as telescopes & other magnifying lenses.
-Lenses with a focal length – defined as the distance between the center of a lens and its focal point – of 1 meter (about 39 inches) have a diopter strength of 1.
+Lenses with a focal length – defined as the distance between the center of a lens and the point at which objects are brought into clear focus – of 1 meter (about 39 inches) have a diopter strength of 1.
 Since diopter strength is based on the inverse of the focal length, a 2 diopter lens is not 2 meters but 1/2 meter, a 3 diopter lens is 1/3 meter and so forth.
 This is important because magnification increases as the lens focal length gets shorter, which is why wearing higher diopter strength lenses allows for sharper, clearer images closer to your eyes.